 I ran to catch her, swooped in, and picked her up.
 She put her arms around my neck.
 “I’m going to work,” she laughed.
 Work was skipping in fields of grass, diving into deep blue pools, and relishing sunny days.
 Fun, pleasure, independence and joy.

 That next Monday, as I took the Express Bus to work, I finally stopped feeling guilty, thinking of all the things my daughter might grow up to be.
-As I watched the boroughs shift in the window, I imagined her at our local playground with her babysitter, spinning an older-but-still-rotating gigantic yellow wheel, as she pretending to drive.
+As I watched the boroughs shift in the window, I imagined her at our local playground with her babysitter, spinning an older-but-still-rotating gigantic yellow wheel, as she pretended to drive.